New Swiss Data Protection Act (nDSG) – What has been extremely important since 01.09.2023?

 Minimize data collection to what is necessary

-When something is built from scratch (Privacy by Default), it is naturally easier to take this into account; afterwards, it is always a bit more complex.
+When something is built from scratch (Privacy by Default), it is naturally easier to take this into account; doing it later is always more complex.
 It is important that data is only used for the purpose for which it was originally collected.
 It may only be used for other purposes if there is a valid reason, such as fulfilling a contract, or if the data subject explicitly consents.

 If the data is no longer required for the original purpose, it must be deleted or anonymized without delay.